 - Add-On Library An Add-On Library is a pure managed code (Java) library.
-It runs over one or more Foundation Libraries. - Abstraction Layer An Abstraction Layer is the C code that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library. - Application An Application is a software program that runs on a Powered by MicroEJ device. - Standalone Application A Standalone Application is an Application that is directly linked to the C code to produce a Mono-Sandbox Firmware. - Sandboxed Application A Sandboxed Application is an Application that can run over a Multi-Sandbox Firmware.
-It can be linked either statically or dynamically. - System Application A System Application (formerly called a Resident Application) is a Sandboxed Application that is statically linked to a Multi-Sandbox Firmware, as it is part of the initial image and cannot be removed. - Kernel Application A Kernel Application is a Standalone Application that implements the ability to be extended to produce a Multi-Sandbox Firmware. - Architecture An Architecture is a software package that includes the Core Engine port to a target instruction set and a C compiler, core Foundation Libraries ([EDC], [BON], [SNI], [KF]) and the Simulator.
+It runs over one or more Foundation Libraries. - Abstraction Layer An Abstraction Layer is the C code that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library. - Application An Application is a software program that runs on a MICROEJ VEE. - Standalone Application A Standalone Application is the main application that is executed by MI-CROEJ VEE.
+It is linked statically to produce a Mono-Sandbox Executable. - Sandboxed Application A Sandboxed Application is an Application that can run over a Multi-Sandbox Executable.
+It is linked dynamically. - Kernel Application A Kernel Application is a Standalone Application that implements the ability to be extended to produce a Multi-Sandbox Executable. - Architecture An Architecture is a software package that includes the Core Engine port to a target instruction set and a C compiler, core Foundation Libraries ([EDC], [BON], [SNI], [KF]) and the Simulator.
 Architectures are distributed either as evaluation or production version. - Core Engine, also named "MEJ32" The Core Engine, also named MEJ32, is a scalable 32-bit core for resource-constrained embedded devices.
 It is delivered in various flavors, mostly as a binary software package.
-The Core Engine allows applications written in various languages to run in a safe container. - Firmware A Firmware is the result of the binary link of a Standalone Application with a Platform.
-It can be programmed into the flash memory of a device. - Mono-Sandbox Firmware A Mono-Sandbox Firmware is a Firmware that implements an unmodifiable set of functions. (formerly called a Single-app Firmware) - Multi-Sandbox Firmware A Multi-Sandbox Firmware is a Firmware that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications. (formerly called a Multi-app Firmware) - Foundation Library A Foundation Library is a library that provides core or hardware-dependent functionalities.
-A Foundation Library combines managed code (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (SNI). - Mock A Mock is a mockup of a Board Support Package capability that mimics an hardware functionality for the Simulator.
+The Core Engine allows applications written in various languages to run in a safe container. - Executable An Executable is the result of the binary link of a Standalone Application with a VEE Port.
+It can be programmed into the flash memory of a device. (formerly called a Firmware) - Mono-Sandbox Executable A Mono-Sandbox Executable is an Executable that implements an unmodifiable set of functions. (formerly called a Single-app Firmware) - Multi-Sandbox Executable A Multi-Sandbox Executable is an Executable that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications. (formerly called a Multi-app Firmware) - Foundation Library A Foundation Library is a library that provides core or hardware-dependent functionalities.
+A Foundation Library combines managed code (Java) and low-level APIs (C) implemented by one or more Abstraction Layers through a native interface (SNI). - MICROEJ SDK MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable, and run Virtual Devices. - MICROEJ VEE MICROEJ VEE is an applications container.
+VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
+MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, ...) and can also run without RTOS (bare-metal) or